kmavropou/covid19-data/README.md

 # Novel Coronavirus (COVID-19) datasets and analysis

-This repository is an attempt to gather data from various sources on COVID-19.
+This repository is an attempt to gather data on COVID-19 from various sources.
 The goal is to boost reseach on the impact of the virus.

 ## Data sources